sztupy/tumblr-tools/README.md

 * `Importer`: This will load up JSON files either from a ZIP or the API and insert the data to the database
 * `Processor`: This will check the uploaded content and finds language information in the posts present.
 It will also find all of the pings between blogs
 * `Finalizer`: Runs statistics on the uploaded data.
-Will determine "relevant" blogs based on the pre-set languge qualifier.
+Will determine "relevant" blogs based on the pre-set languge qualifier if needed.
 Will also handle merging of blogs where the blog's name was changed in the past.

 ### Database structure

 The main structure of the database is the following:

 * `Blog`: this contains the list of blogs that are deemed "relevant".
 Unless created manually, the `Finalizer` will fill in this list based on the pre-set language settings, and mark any blog that posts in the marked language as "relevant".
-Each `Blog` can have multiple `BlogNames` which describes all of the blog renames that the dump has found.
+Each `Blog` can have multiple `BlogNames` which describes all of the blog renames that the dump has found during it's processing.
 * `BlogName`: this contains all of the blog names that appear in the import dump.
 Names are kept as-is during the import.
 * `Post`: this contains a specific post in the system - either an original post, or a reblog.
-* `Content`: this contains the textual representation of either the main post or any of the reblog trail contents.
+* `Content`: this contains the textual representation of either the main post or any of the reblog trail's contents.
 To save space in the database `Content` objects are re-used between posts whenever the text is the exaxt same. `Posts` and `Contents` are linked using the `PostContent` join table which also includes which reblog a specific content is on the post to.

 Note that any links to tumblr's image server are shortened to `t:` to save space.